The medical industry can be complicated to understand at times. Some seem like vast and complicated areas that need thorough understanding.

 What is medical billing?

-Medical billing is the process of creating medical claims to insurance companies to get reimbursement for medical services provided by providers and provider groups.
+Medical billing is the process of creating medical claims to insurance companies to get reimbursement for medical services provided by healthcare professionals and facilities.

 The medical biller tracks the claim after converting a healthcare service into a billing claim to ensure the organization is paid for the work the provider completed.